 Hot compresses and lid massage can often be ineffective if the glands are completely blocked.
 So, we will often perform meibomian expression as an in-house treatment to completely unblock the glands prior to asking you to perform the treatment at home.

 We will show you how to do the hot compresses and lid massage correctly.

-The relationship between humidity and evaporation of the tear film has been well documented.
-For instance, typical humidity levels in airplane cabins (9-28%) have been shown to cause increased evaporation in both normal and dry-eye subjects.
+Moisture chambers: The relationship between humidity and evaporation of the tear film has been well documented.
+For instance, typical humidity levels in airplane cabins (9-28%) have been shown to cause increased evaporation in both normal and dry eye subjects.
 As well as prescribing eyedrops for those in prolonged low-humidity or windy conditions, spectacle wear can increase the measured humidity between the cornea and the lens, with the addition of side shields having an added benefit.

 Additional management for severe dry eye

-The most common non-pharmaceutical therapy for dry-eye disease is lacrimal drainage occlusion.
+Punctal plugs: The most common non-pharmaceutical therapy for dry eye disease is "lacrimal drainage occlusion".
 A recent review stated that punctal plugs may have a place in dry eye.
 A key improvement in aqueous-defcient dry eye is plugging of the lacrimal duct or providing a long-lasting non preserved tear supplement.
 This will improve the spread of the lipid layer and so reduce tear lm evaporation.
-We fit plugs that dissolve in 3-6 months, this means it is a good way to experience the benefits without it being permanent.
-This make a big difference to those very dry eyes,
+We fit plugs that dissolve in 3-6 months; this means it is a good way to experience the benefits without it being permanent.
+The treatment makes a big difference to those very dry eyes.
+More info

-Special forceps can be used to help unclog the blocked Oil producing glands that provide the oily part to the tear layer.
-This massaging effect has the advantage of providing measurable relief and often needs to be repeated in the clinic to keep the eyes comfortable.
+Meibomian gland excretion: Special forceps can be used to help unclog the blocked oil producing glands that provide the oily part to the tear layer.
+This massaging effect has the advantage of providing measurable relief and often needs to be repeated periodically in the clinic to keep the eyes comfortable.